Webinar

 Black Friday is one of the busiest shopping days of the year, with the Black Friday and Cyber Monday (BFCM) sales taking place across the weekend after Thanksgiving.

-It’s been around in the US since at least 2005, and was picked up all over the globe.
+It’s been around in the US since at least 2005, and has since been picked up internationally.
 Soon after, we welcomed Cyber Monday and Cyber Weekend, moving on from a focus on retail to include the high demand for online searching and shopping.

-With this weekend-long introduction, we’ve seen a steep increase in Black Friday sales year on year, for all business types. 📈
+With this weekend-long introduction, we’ve seen a steep increase in Black Friday sales year on year, for all business types, SaaS included.

 Why Black Friday is important for SaaS businesses